Judicial aspects of race in the United States: Civil rights movement and later

 Residential segregation took various forms.
-Some state constitutions (such as that of that of California) had clauses giving local jurisdictions the right to regulate where members of certain "races" could live.
+Some state constitutions (such as that of California) had clauses giving local jurisdictions the right to regulate where members of certain "races" could live.
 Restrictive covenants in deeds had prevented minorities from purchasing properties from any subsequent owner.
 In the 1948 case of Shelley v.
 Kraemer, the US Supreme Court ruled that such covenants were unenforceable in a court of law.
 Residential segregation patterns had already become established in most American cities, but they have taken new forms in areas of increased immigration.
 New immigrant populations have typically moved into older areas to become established, and that pattern of population succession is seen in many areas.
 Many ethnic populations appear to prefer to live in areas of concentration, with their own foods, stores, religious institutions and other familiar services.
 People from a village or region often resettle close together in new areas, even as they move into suburban areas.

 In 1978, American Indian Religious Freedom Act (AIRFA) was to preserve the rights of American Indians, Eskimos, Aleuts, and Native Hawaiians to traditional religious practices.
 Before the AIRFA was passed, certain US federal laws interfered with the traditional religious practices of many indigenous Americans.

 Redistricting of voting districts has always been a political process and been manipulated by parties or power groups to try to gain advantage.
 In an effort to prevent African American populations from being divided to dilute their voting strength and representation, federal courts oversaw certain redistricting decisions in the South for decades to overturn the injustice of the previous century's disfranchisement.